 Jokinen made it 2-0 when he took a pass from Modano, skated up the slot and beat a sliding Nashville player before flipping the puck past Tomas Vokoun's glove at 4:46.
 Barnes deflected a shot from Mattias Norstrom at 13:21.

 The Predators took only four shots in the period, and Greg Zanon's shot from the blue-line at 6:25 at least got them on the board.

 They looked flat and outplayed until they killed off a two-minute, 5-on-3 that started less than a minute into the second period after Tootoo picked up his second penalty for diving and joined Zanon in the box.

 Once the penalties were killed off, the sellout crowd gave the Predators a standing ovation.

 Radulov set a Nashville rookie record for most goals with his 17th.
-It came off a flurry he started by skating down before being stopped by Marty Turco, and Radulov scored on a backhander from the right circle at 13:53 of the second.
+It came off a flurry he started by skating down before being stopped by Marty Turco, and Radulov scored on a backhand shot at 13:53 of the second.

 "We knew they weren't going to go away, and we were going to continue working as hard as we could," Turco said.

-Modano sealed the victory midway through the third when he scored his 21st after Nashville defenseman Shea Weber failed to clear the puck.
+Modano sealed the victory midway through the third when he scored his 21st goal after Nashville defenceman Shea Weber failed to clear the puck.

 Notes: Modano has 15 points in his past 13 games with nine goals and six assists. ...
 Nashville, which couldn't sell out playoff games last season, sold out its first game Saturday within hours of tickets going on sale for Game 1. ...
 Dallas went 0-for-4 on the power play, snapping a 12-game streak with at least one goal with the man advantage.